chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 ####  Three Concepts for Next Generation Collaboration

-From there, we created 3 conceptual directions, **Concierge, Portal and Campfire**.
+From there, we created three conceptual directions, **Concierge, Portal and Campfire**.
 For each concept, we created sample positioning, customer types, and key signature features.

 <img src="/media/Sentons-Concept-Board.jpg" width="900" />